BBC Micro: Hardware features: Models A and B

 The Model A shipped with 16 KB of user RAM, while the Model B had 32 KB.
-Extra ROMs can be fitted (four on the PCB or sixteen with expansion hardware) and accessed via paged memory.
+Extra ROMs could be fitted (four on the PCB or sixteen with expansion hardware) and accessed via paged memory.

-The machines includes three video ports, one with an RF modulator sending out a signal in the UHF band, another sending composite video suitable for connection to computer monitors, and a separate RGB video port.
-The separate RGB video out socket was an engineering requirement from the BBC to allow the machine to directly output a broadcast quality signal for use within television programming; it is used on episodes of The Computer Programme and Making the Most of the Micro.
+The machines included three video ports, one with an RF modulator sending out a signal in the UHF band, another sending composite video suitable for connection to computer monitors, and a separate RGB video port.
+The separate RGB video out socket was an engineering requirement from the BBC to allow the machine to directly output a broadcast quality signal for use within television programming; it was used on episodes of The Computer Programme and Making the Most of the Micro.

-The computer includes several input/output interfaces: serial and parallel printer ports, an 8-bit general purpose digital I/O port, a port offering four analogue inputs, a light pen input, and an expansion connector (the "1 MHz bus") that enables other hardware to be connected.
+The computer included several input/output (I/O) interfaces: serial and parallel printer ports, an 8-bit general purpose digital I/O port, a port offering four analogue inputs, a light pen input, and an expansion connector (the "1 MHz bus") which enabled other hardware to be connected.
 An Econet network interface and a disk drive interface were available as options.
-All motherboards have space for the electronic components, but Econet is rarely installed.
+All motherboards had space for the electronic components, but Econet was rarely installed.

-Additionally, an Acorn proprietary interface named the "Tube" allows a second processor to be added.
+Additionally, an Acorn proprietary interface named the "Tube" allowed a second processor to be added.
 Three models of second processor were offered by Acorn, based on the 6502, Z80 and 32016 CPUs.
-The Tube is used for third-party add-ons, including a Z80 board and hard disk drive from Torch that allows the BBC machine to run CP/M programs.
+The Tube was used for third-party add-ons, including a Z80 board and hard disk drive from Torch that allowed the BBC machine to run CP/M programs.

 Separate pages, each with a codename, are used to control the access to the I/O:

 The Tube interface allowed Acorn to use BBC Micros with ARM CPUs as software development machines when creating the Acorn Archimedes.
 This resulted in the ARM development kit for the BBC Micro in 1986, priced at around £4000.
-From 2006, a kit with an ARM7TDMI CPU running at 64 MHz, with as much as 64 MB of RAM, was released for the BBC Micro and Master, using the Tube interface to upgrade the 8-bit micros into 32-bit RISC machines.
-Among the software that operated on the Tube are an enhanced version of the Elite video game and a computer-aided design system that requires a second 6502 CPU and a 3-dimensional joystick named a "Bitstik".
+From 2006, a kit with an ARM7TDMI CPU running at 64 MHz, with as much as 64 MB of RAM, was released for the BBC Micro and Master, using the Tube interface to upgrade the 8-bit micros to 32-bit RISC machines.
+Among the software that operated on the Tube are an enhanced version of the Elite video game and a computer-aided design system that required a second 6502 CPU and a 3-dimensional joystick named a "Bitstik".